mikesparr/google-cloud-functions-deploy/README.md

 in a single repo.
 It's not perfect, but it does support deploying only the functions that changed to minimize downtime.

+## Background
+I synchronized my Github repo with GCloud's source repository and linked the functions to their respective directories.
+My expectation would be that any commits to that directory would trigger a deploy automatically.
+When I discovered that wasn't the case, and would need Cloud Builds, it felt a little too much like "vendor lock in" so decided to script this using Travis CI instead so our apps are more "portable".
+See: https://cloud.google.com/functions/docs/deploying/repo

 # .travis.yml
 ```yaml
 sudo: false